crcx/retroforth/doc/RETRO-Book.md

     | 0010 | Random Number    |                            |

 This list may be revised in the future.
-The only guaranteed stable indentifier is 0000 for generic output.
+The only guaranteed stable identifier is 0000 for generic output.

 # Internals: Interface Layers

 Nga provides a virtual processor and an extensible way of adding I/O devices, but does not provide any I/O itself.
-Adding I/O is the responsability of the *interface layer*.
+Adding I/O is the responsibility of the *interface layer*.

 An interface layer will wrap Nga, providing at least one I/O device (a generic output target), and a means of interacting